shlevanto/text_file_compression/docs/week2.md

 # Weekly report 2

 ## My activities this week
 Coding the RLE encoding.
-It seems pretty useless for natural language text files as expected.
+Starting on javadoc.

 ## Progress
 RLE encoding and decoding done.